Scientific Foundations of PRODICTA

 AI is most effective when applied to observed behavioural data captured in real work conditions, rather than relying on abstract or self-reported questionnaire responses.
 The distinction matters: self-reported answers can be biased, rehearsed, or AI-generated.
 Observed behaviour during actual work tasks cannot be faked the same way.

-PRODICTA analyses what candidates actually do during real work simulations:
+PRODICTA analyses what candidates actually do as they respond to real workplace scenarios:

 This is observed performance, not self-reported preference.
 The data comes from how candidates actually behave during the simulation, not from questions about how they would behave.